-Certifications prove to employers that you are qualified to perform a particular job.
-If you’re a junior-level employee, IT certifications provide résumé-worthy IT skills that can differentiate you from other candidates.
+You’ll earn industry certifications from organizations like Microsoft, CompTIA, Cisco, Adobe, and others.
+Certifications signify to employers that you are qualified to perform a particular job.
+And, IT certifications provide résumé-worthy IT skills that can differentiate you from other candidates.

 Certificate of Completion